Alexander Sukhomlin: Biography

 Sukhomlin was born in a village in the Chernigov Governorate, Russian Empire (now Chernihiv Oblast, Ukraine).
-He graduated from an industrial school in Irkutsk in 1917 and worked as a locksmith for the local Trans-Baikal Railway station.
+He graduated from an industrial school in Irkutsk in 1917 and worked as a metalworker for the local Trans-Baikal Railway station.
 In 1918 he joined the Red Guards as a machine gunner and helped suppress the Revolt of the Czechoslovak Legion and served on several Soviet steamships on Lake Baikal.
 He was transferred to the Amur Front after the Empire of Japan and the White movement captured Khabarovsk, located on the Amur River.
 He later completed the Vystrel course and graduated from the M. V. Frunze Military Academy.
 He served as head of the faculty's training department at Frunze Military Academy and then as commissioner for the academy's preparatory course from 1931 to 1933.
 In 1936 he was appointed an assistant army inspector for the Special Red Banner Far Eastern Army.
 In 1937 he became the course director at the Soviet General Staff Academy after graduating from that institution in October 1936.
 In February 1941 he was named an assistant professor.

 When Operation Barbarossa began in June 1941 Sukhomlin was named deputy chief of staff for the Northwestern Front centered around Leningrad.
 In September he was chosen as acting chief of staff for the 54th Army, part of the Leningrad Front.
 In January 1942 he briefly assumed command of the 8th Army on the Volkhov Front before taking command of the 54th Army, recovering from the Soviet loss in the Battle of Lyuban.
 He led the army in February 1943 during Operation Polar Star, an unsuccessful attempt to lift the blockade of Leningrad.
 His role was to attack toward Tosno and link up with the 55th Army attacking from Krasny Bor.
 Sukhomlin was demoted to deputy commander of the army for his failure.
 In March he was named assistant commander of the Volkhov Front and in June he became chief of staff of the 5th Army on the Western Front.